paulparent/udacity-project-1/README.txt

 How to Run Project
 ------------------
-1. Download the latest copy of the project from https://github.com/paulparent/udacity-project-1.git.
+1. Download the latest copy of the project from https://github.com/paulparent/udacity-project-1.git (there is a small "Download ZIP" button at the bottom of the column at the right side of the repository page).
 2. Within the download, you will see the following files:
     - README.txt (this document)
     - entertainment_center.py